ucb-eecs251b/sp22-labs/lab2/spec.md

 ```

 The first command will run all tests found in our project while the second command
 will run just the `GcdDecoupledTester`.

-TODO TODO TODO - Force them to write the main function for simple Chisel elaboration.
-For some reason this is not included???

-TODO TODO TODO - Force them to add something to GCD block??
+Now we can move on to designing our own
+RTL!

 ## SHA-3 Introduction
 Secure hashing algorithms represent a class of hashing functions that provide four